Logotypes

 Brand colors are the core colors that define the visual identity of the brand.
 They are used to express personality, create recognition, and ensure visual consistency across all communications.

-This group includes the primary and secondary colors of the brands, which are used in key brand elements such as backgrounds, highlights, graphic elements, and other distinctive components.
+This group includes the primary and accent colors of the brands, which are used in key brand elements such as backgrounds, highlights, graphic elements, and other distinctive components.

 MathType